hpe-storage/scod/docs/csi_driver/deployment.md

 !!! caution "Critical"
     It's highly recommended to use either the Helm chart or Operator to install the HPE CSI Driver for Kubernetes and the associated Container Storage Providers.
 Only venture down manual installation if your requirements can't be met by the [Helm chart](deployment.md#helm) or [Operator](deployment.md#operator).

+The manifests used below are renders from the latest Helm template with default parameters.

 ### Manual CSI Driver Install

 Deploy the CSI driver and sidecars for the relevant Kubernetes version.